LiyingCheng95/Papers-on-Argument-Mining/README.md

 “A Little Birdie Told Me ... ” - Inductive Biases for Rumour Stance Detection on Social Media

+Tell me who you are and I tell you how you argue: Predicting Stances and Arguments for Stakeholder Groups (Findings of NAACL 2024)

+LLM-Driven Knowledge Injection Advances Zero-Shot and Cross-Target Stance Detection (NAACL 2024)

 ### Stance - New dataset/Task: